CBSE Class 10 exams cancelled, assessment scheme for Class 12 students

 The court also sought to know from Mehta as to when the atmosphere would be conducive for the Class 12 exams.
 Who will decide on this?
 Will it be the Centre or the State, the court also asked.
 To this, the SG said that the Centre would take a call on the same.

-Meanwhile the ICSE has also cancelled its board exams.
+Meanwhile, the ICSE has also cancelled its board exams.
 It has decided to follow the CBSE pattern of grading students on the basis of internal assessments.